solesby/appshots/README.md

     store/screenshots/iPad/screen1.png
     ...

 The `appshots.txt` is a tab-delimited config file.
-You can copy the provided one from the `appshots` project folder and modify it.
+You can copy the [provided config](/solesby/appshots/blob/master/appshots.txt) from the `appshots` install folder and modify it.
 The coordinates should work as is.
 The most important thing is to set up your color preferences and "blurbs" that you want to overlay.
 See below for more [details on appshots.txt](#configuration-format-appshotstxt).

 The `screenshots` folder is required.
 It is organized by `screenshots`/`device`/`screen[1-5].png`.
 Any device/screen combination not present in the `appshots.txt` or the `screenshots` directory tree will be ignored.

 You can optionally provide a `overlays` folder.
-If you don't the script will use the one provide in the projects folder.
+If you don't the script will use the one provide in the install folder.